benGigaTech/python-grc-b/memory-bank/systemPatterns.md

 10. Session cookie issued for authenticated requests
 11. User redirected to dashboard

+### Database Connection Flow
+1. Application starts and initializes connection pool with min/max connections
+2. Request arrives and gets routed to appropriate handler
+3. Database operation needed, system requests connection from pool
+4. If connection exists for current thread, reuse it
+5. Otherwise, acquire new connection from pool with thread-specific key
+6. Execute database operation with connection
+7. When request completes, return connection to pool during teardown
+8. On application shutdown, close all connections in the pool

 ### Control Management Flow
 1. Controls loaded from database
 2. User performs CRUD operations